randy3k/UnitTesting-example/README.md

 ```

 #### Deferred testing

-Tests can also be written using the [deferrable testcase](https://bitbucket.org/klorenz/sublimepluginunittestharness).
+Tests can also be written using the deferrable testcase, such that you are

-It provides deferred testcases, such you are able to run sublime commands from
-your test cases and give control to sublime text and get it back later.
-Would
+able to run sublime commands from your test cases and yield control to sublime
-be useful to test asynchronous codes.
-To make deferred tests, you
+text and get it back later.
+Would be useful to test asynchronous codes.
-will need `DeferrableTestCase`.

 A example would be found in [deferred](https://github.com/randy3k/UnitTesting-example/tree/deferred) branch.